Rustam200391/life-water_app/README.md

+# An application for finding natural sources of drinking water with the function of adding new sources by users and compiling a rating of water quality based on user reviews

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).